Death and Readmission Rates Are Lower but Stays Are Longer and Medicare Costs Are Higher

 This post is based on the following studies:

-Outcomes of post-acute care in skilled nursing facilities in Medicare beneficiaries with and without a diagnosis of dementia, published on June 25, 2021.
+Outcomes of post-acute care in skilled nursing facilities in Medicare beneficiaries with and without a diagnosis of dementia, published online in the Journal of the American Geriatrics Society on June 25, 2021.
 Authors include Robert E. Burke, Yao Xu, and Ashley Z. Ritter.

 Postacute care outcomes in home health or skilled nursing facilities in patients with a diagnosis of dementia, published on August 12, 2021 in Health Services Research.
 Authors include Robert E. Burke, Yao Xu, Ashley Z. Ritter, and Rachel M. Werner.